apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.2 to 3.3

   - Since Spark 3.3, the `histogram_numeric` function in Spark SQL returns an output type of an array of structs (x, y), where the type of the 'x' field in the return value is propagated from the input values consumed in the aggregate function.
-In previous versions, 'x' always had double type.
+In Spark 3.2 or earlier, 'x' always had double type.
+Optionally, use the configuration SQLConf.spark.sql.legacy.histogramNumericPropagateInputType since Spark 3.3 to revert back to the previous behavior.

   - Since Spark 3.3, `DayTimeIntervalType` in Spark SQL is mapped to Arrow's `Duration` type in `ArrowWriter` and `ArrowColumnVector` developer APIs.
 Previously, `DayTimeIntervalType` was mapped to Arrow's `Interval` type which does not match with the types of other languages Spark SQL maps.
 For example, `DayTimeIntervalType` is mapped to `java.time.Duration` in Java.